 Most Affordable Neighborhoods in Norwalk, CT

-Some of the cheapest neighborhoods in Norwalk are West Norwalk, Merritt, and Wolfpit.
+Some of the cheapest neighborhoods in Norwalk are West Norwalk, Woods Pond, and Spring Hill.
 These neighborhoods offer some of the lowest rent prices in Norwalk, making them ideal for renters on a budget.
-As of March 25, 2025, the average rent in Norwalk is $2,382, which is 2% higher than last year.
+As of May 1, 2025, the average rent in Norwalk is $2,403, which is 1.9% higher than last year.
 However, it's important to remember that rental prices can vary significantly based on factors such as location, amenities, and floor plans.

 West Norwalk